Will Spinach Regrow After Cutting?

 Introduction: things you must know about spinach cultivation

 The spinach plant is extremely popular among people all around the world especially because of how good it is for your body.
-Apart from being very rich in vitamins and minerals, spinach is also good for skin, hair, eyes, and digestion.

 It also has anti-aging properties and is a proven ally in cancer prevention.
 Cultivating fresh spinach at home gives you the freedom of harvesting it as per your own needs, and therefore solves the problem of a limited storage period.

-Spinach can be cultivated very easily and it grows extremely fast, most varieties maturing within 20-25 days of sowing.
-It grows best in places with an average temperature of 15 C-30 C that gets an annual rainfall of 80-120 cm.
+It grows best in places with an average temperature of 59 – 85F that gets an annual rainfall of 80-120 cm.
 It can be grown in any kind of well-drained soil but sandy loams and alluvial soils are especially beneficial for its growth.
 It can be sown all round the year, except December to February.

-When to harvest spinach?
+When to Harvest Spinach?

-Since spinach matures really fast, most varieties can be harvested after 20-30 days of sowing the plants.
 When to harvest the plant is also a matter of choice.
 If you want baby leaves you can pick them as soon as the plant is a rosette with five to six leaves.
-Baby spinach leaves have a more tender texture and sweeter flavor compared to mature leaves.

 However, if you prefer fully mature leaves you might have to wait a little longer.
 Spinach leaves must be picked before they start to bolt or flower, in which case the leaves will turn bitter.
-This typically happens after a week of full leaf formation.
-So at this stage, it is always advisable to harvest the plant as soon as possible.
-Leaves should not be left to turn yellow either.

 Also Read: Growing Ginger in Container